Explore the Barossa Valley’s Butcher, Baker and Winemaker Trail

-A bounty of home baked breads, smoked meats, cakes, cheese, noodles, honey, olive oil and more are all made fresh in the region and all go down surprisingly well when accompanied by a glass (or bottle) of the famous Langmeil Shiraz, or a clean, crisp glass of an acclaimed Eden Valley Riesling.
+Butchers and bakers and winemakers, oh my!
+Lose yourself down the Barossa’s yellow brick road to discover more than just the region's rich shiraz wines and palm framed avenue.
+With this special trail you’ll uncover a bounty of home baked breads, smoked meats, cakes, cheese, noodles, honey, olive oil and more.
+Naturally, they all go down well when accompanied by a glass (or bottle) of the famous Langmeil Shiraz, or a clean, crisp glass of an acclaimed Eden Valley Riesling.

 Chateau Tanunda Estate

-There are cellar doors around every corner, but if there is one you simply cannot miss it is this one.
-Built in 1890 and stunningly restored to its fully working best, Chateau Tanunda’s is said to be the birthplace of the Barossa, with the first vines in the region planted in 1845.
-Taste test from barrels of maturing wines made from handpicked grapes, basket-pressed, neither fined nor filtered and enjoy a VIP guided tour - this is Barossa winemaking at its stellar best.
+There are cellar doors around every corner, but some are simply unmissable.
+Built in 1890 and stunningly restored to its fully working best, Chateau Tanunda is said to be the birthplace of the Barossa with the first vines in the region planted in 1845.
+Go “behind the velvet ropes” with a VIP tour and tasting, or drop into the cellar door for an express taste test of Chateau Tanunda’s hand-picked, basket-pressed, unfiltered wines.

-An icon on the Australian gastronomy scene, Maggie Beer’s eponymous farm serves up excellent coffee, complemented by the most scrumptious of cakes, savouries and hearty home fashioned meals plus the chance to enjoy a daily Verjuice cooking school at 2pm.
-Maggie is regularly in residence, so you might even manage a chat with the luminous Maggie herself.
+An icon on the Australian gastronomy scene, Maggie Beer needs little introduction to any eager foodie or passionate home cook.
+Her eponymous farm serves up excellent coffee, complemented by the most scrumptious of cakes, savoury pastries and hearty home-style meals.
+If you’ve somehow skipped lunch, grab a seat by the dam to enjoy a glass of Pheasant Farm Wine and cheese platter with locally made goods and farm fresh produce and conserves.
+Almost daily there’s an 11am cooking demonstration to book seats for, or you can organise a wine tasting at the farm.
+Maggie is regularly in residence, so you might even manage a chat with the luminous Aussie food icon herself.

 Barossa Valley Cheese Co

-There is so much more to experience in the beautiful Barossa, which is an easy drive of just over an hour’s duration from Adelaide.
-The undulating scenery is spectacular and the goodies that can be found along the Butcher, Baker and Winemaker trail some of the best gourmet and artisan produce you will find in Australia.
+There is so much more to experience in the beautiful Barossa region, an easy one-hour drive from Adelaide.
+The undulating scenery is spectacular and the goodies that can be found along the Butcher, Baker and Winemaker trail showcases some of the best gourmet and artisan produce you will find in Australia.